-The spread on the interest zero bond is calculated based on 12.5 basis point remuneration as under the previous applicable Advance Pricing Agreement.
+The spread on the interest zero bond is calculated based on 12.5 basis point remuneration as under the previous applicable Advance Pricing Agreement and the comparables search report performed in December 2017.

 The interest on the revolving loan amounts to 1 year Libor +20bp.